 What is the impact of “simple” emancipation?

 With simple emancipation, teenagers are no longer under the authority of their parents or tutors.
 Therefore, the parents do not have the duties of custody, supervision and education.
-For example, once the duty of custody no longer exists, teenager do not have to live with their tutor and will not be considered runaways.
+For example, once the duty of custody no longer exists, teenagers do not have to live with their tutor and will not be considered runaways.

 Under simple emancipation, teenagers can do some things alone that would otherwise need their tutors’ involvement.
 For example, under simple emancipation, minors do not have to be represented by their tutors when exercising their civil rights.
 They can therefore sign contracts and defend their own rights.